-Cancers of unknown primary (CUP) accounts for 3% to 5% of all tumors and is among the 10 most frequently diagnosed tumors in devoloped countries.
-An estimated 31,480 cases of CUP will be diagnosed in the United States in 2019, accounting for approximately 2% of all U.S. cancers.
-These cancers are heterogeneous and many accompanied by poor prognoses.
+Cancers of unknown primary (CUP) occurs roughly equally in men and women, with an average age at diagnosis of 60 to 75 years.
+CUP accounts for 2% to 9% of all tumors and is among the 10 most frequently diagnosed tumors in devoloped countries.
+An estimated 30,270 cases of CUP will be diagnosed in the United States in 2020, accounting for approximately 2% of all U.S. cancers.
+However, deaths from CUP are estimated to reach 45,850 in 2020.
+This discrepancy is believed to reflect a lack of specificity in recording the underlying cause of death on death certificates and/or an undercount in the case estimate.
 A detailed history and physical combined with imaging and tissue pathology (immunohistochemical (IHC) staining) can identify some, but not all, primary sources of secondary tumors.
 It is suggested that identifying the likely primary source with gene expression profiling to direct treatment may improve health outcomes.

 Occult primary tumors, or cancers of unknown primary (CUP), are defined as histologically confirmed metastatic tumors whose primary site cannot be indentified during standard pretreatment evaluation.
 These heterogenous tumors have a wide variety of clinical presentations and a poor prognosis in most patients.
+Early dissemination, aggressiveness, and unpredictability or metastatic pattern are characteristic of these tumors.
+Median survival is 8 to 12 months and depends on several prognostic factors.
+Select patients with favorable subsets of CUP have median overall survival (OS) in the range of 12 to 36 months.
 Identifying the primary origin of a tumor can dictate cancer-specific treatment, expected outcome, and prognosis.

-Most cancers of unknown primary (CUP) are adenocarcinoma or undifferentiated tumors (approximately 70%); less commonly, they may be squamous carcinomas, melanoma, soft tissue sarcoma, or neuroendocrine tumors.
+Cancers of unknown primary (CUP) can be classified into five major subtypes after routine evaluation with light microscopy.
+The most frequently occurring subtype is well or moderately differentiated adenocarcinoma (60%), followed by poorly differentiated adenocarcinoma (25%), SCC (5%) undifferentiated carcinoma (5%), and neuronedocrine tumor (5%).
 Osteosarcomas and chondrosarcomas rarely produce CUPs.
-The most common primary sites of CUPs are lung, pancreas, hepatobiliary tree and kidney, together accounting for approximately two-thirds of cases.
+Multiple sites of involvement are observed in >50% of patients with CUP.
+Common primary sites of CUPs are the liver, lungs, bones, any lymph nodes.
 Conventional methods used to aid in the identification of the origin of a CUP include a thorough history and physical examination, imaging to include computed tomography (CT) or positron emission tomography (PET), laboratory studies, tissue pathology (biopsy) and targeted evaluation of specific signs and symptoms.

 Biopsy of a cancer of unknown primary (CUP) with detailed pathology evaluation may include immunohistochemical (IHC) analysis of the tumor.
 IHC identifies different antigens present on different types of tumors and can usually distinguish an epithelial tumor (i.e. carcinoma) from melanoma or sarcoma.
 Detailed cytokeratin panels often allow further classification of carcinoma; however, tumors of different origins may show overlapping cytokeratin expression.
 Results of IHC may provide a narrow differential of possible sources of a tumor’s origin, but not necessarily a definitive answer.